xythobuz/xythobuz.github.io/input/blog/2015/2015_12_20_serialgamepad.md

 As you can see, in the back is a small transmitter PCB (in green) marked with FlySky.
 That’s how I found out it’s just a rebranding.
 This module only has 4 pins, +5V, GND, PPM Signal and a connection for the bind button.
 This means you can replace it with most other modules, as I did with the (discontinued) [Fr-Sky DHT](http://www.frsky-rc.com/product/pro.php?pro_id=95).

 This line of Transmitters also has a PC-Link port in the back (a 4-pin mini-DIN connector), that’s simply a RS232 port (most probably in TTL logic).
-The packaging includes a USB-Serial adaptor with this connector and a [Prolific PL2303](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41) chipset.
-You may need to install the driver for this.
+The packaging includes a USB-Serial adaptor with this connector and a [Silicon Labs CP2102](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) or [Prolific PL2303](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41) chipset.
+You may need to install the driver for one of these.
+To find out which one, open the System Information App, find the USB device corresponding to the dongle and check its name.

 A (pretty crappy) Visual Basic Windows Software is included to configure the transmitter, called T6config or TXsetup.
 There are [some alternatives](http://www.mycoolheli.com/t6Alternate.html), like [TurborixConfig for Mac OS X](http://www.zenoshrdlu.com/turborix/).